murbano83/sms_gateway_to/README.md

 	# message - The text message you want to send

 	client.send_message(from, to, message)

+	# Same as above but will raise error based on the backend response

+	begin
+	   client.send_message!(from, to, message)
+	rescue SmsGatewayTo::StandardError, SmsGatewayTo::ParameterError
+	   # Do something
+	end
 ```

 If you are using it with rails